 Divine Sense (Level 1)

 Divine Sense lets you use an action to detect powerful good or evil creatures in the vicinity.
 Specifically, it allows you to detect the location of any celestial, fiend, or undead within 60 feet of you unless it is behind total cover.
 You can also identify the presence of consecrated or desecrated items.
-Divine Sense is available a number of times equal to 1 plus your charisma modifier each long rest.
+Divine Sense is available a number of times equal to 1 plus your charisma modifier after each long rest.

 Lay on Hands (Level 1)